 Clouds of Inflation at All-Time Highs Growth Prospects for the Eurozone

-Eurozone inflation hit a new high this month as high energy prices rose and supply problems worsened, according to Eurostat, casting a pall over the recovery from the coronavirus pandemic.
+Eurozone inflation hit a new high this month as energy prices rose and supply chain issues surfaced, according to Eurostat, casting a pall over the ongoing recovery from the coronavirus outbreak.

-In October, year-on-year inflation reached 4.1 percent, more than double the European Central Bank’s (ECB) objective and matched the previous high of 23.5 percent set in July 2008, according to the agency.
+In October, year-on-year inflation reached 4.1 percent, more than double the European Central Bank’s (ECB) objective and tying the highest level since July 2008, according to the agency, as energy costs rose 23.5 percent.

-Overall, the eurozone economy has been steadily recovering from Covid-19 limitations, with growth of 2.2 percent in the third quarter of the year, according to Eurostat.
+Overall, the eurozone economy has been steadily recovering from Covid-19 limitations, with growth of 2.2 percent in the third quarter of the year, above predictions, according to Eurostat.

-However, researchers cautioned that global supply issues could stifle GDP just as the eurozone was recovering from the pandemic-related slowdown.
+However, analysts cautioned that global supply chain issues may stifle GDP just as the eurozone was recovering from the pandemic’s effects.

 According to Capital Economics, “the steady gain in eurozone GDP in the third quarter suggests that the recovery phase is almost complete in much of the eurozone.”

-“Growth will be substantially slower in the fourth quarter due to supply chain disruptions, sluggish global demand, and certain labor constraints.”
+“Growth will be substantially slower in the fourth quarter as supply chain disruption, weakening global demand, and potential labor shortages limit output,” the report predicted.

 The constraints looked to have already taken their toll on Germany, the eurozone’s largest economy, which grew by only 1.8 percent.